ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 title: How to tweak existing Medium iOS app features with Theos & Logos - part 2
 ---

 In this post we will continue to enhance **Medium** tweak.
-We will learn how to create preference bundle and hook in to Settings.app to configure default claps.
+We will learn how to create a preference bundle and hook into Settings.app to configure default claps.
 If you have not read [part 1]({{ site.baseurl }}/how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-1){:target="_blank"} yet, I suggest to have a look first before continuing.
 [![Medium Tweak Preference]({{ site.baseurl }}/images/20200502/final-medium-tweak.png)]({{ site.baseurl }}/images/20200502/final-medium-tweak.png){:target="_blank"} <br/>**Figure 1: Medium Tweak Preference**<br/><br/>

 ## Disclaimer